DufengWang/neighborapp1/README.md

 This is an app that helps neighbors connect with each other and has many auxiliary features.

 MVP Features:
-Login/Authentification
+ 1. Login/Authentification
-Edit Profile
+ 2. Edit Profile
-Add Friends: send out request to specific user, accept/decline request
+ 3. Add Friends: send out request to specific user, accept/decline request, search if a user exists or not
-Contacts: contingent on add friends
+ 4. Contacts: contingent on add friends
-SOS Button: alert every one in the network
+ 5. SOS Button: alert every one in the network

 Future Features:
-Live Chat Room
+ 1. Live Chat Room
+ 2. Check if anyone's around
-Visual Improvements
+ 3. Visual Improvements

-Dependencies:
-Express
-Socket.io
-Mongoose
+Author: Dufeng Wang